remoteintech/remote-jobs/company-profiles/superplayer-and-co.md

 Brazil (Brasil), Latin America.

+We hire mainly from Brazil, but we are open to people from our neighbors like Argentina, Uruguay, Chile and other Latin America countries.
+In the past we had interns on student exchange from Colombia and Peru and it was awesome!

 ## Company technologies

 JavaScript, Node.js, React, Electron, Kotlin, Swift, MongoDB, Elasticsearch, PostgreSQL, .NET, C#, Docker, Kubernetes, Google Cloud Platform, Amazon Web Services